Lebesgue spectrum of countable multiplicity for conservative flows on the torus: Introduction

 However, the reason behind the uniform stretching is different for Shklover's flows and Kochergin's ones.
 For the first ones, uniform stretching of the Birkhoff sums of the ceiling function is due to a Liouville phenomenon of accumulation, along a subsequence of time, of the oscillations of the ceiling function due to periodic approximations.
 In the case of Kochergin's flows, it is the shear between orbits as they get near the fixed points that is responsible for mixing.
 As a consequence, for the latter uniform stretching holds for {\it all} large times, while for the former, the existence of Denjoy-Koksma (DK for short) times impedes mixing.
 Denjoy-Koksma times are integers for which the Birkhoff sums have an {\it a priori} bounded oscillation around the mean value on all or on a positive measure proportion of the base (see for example the discussion around property DK in \cite{DF}).
 Hence, a key fact behind Kochergin's result is that the Denjoy-Koksma property does not necessarily hold for ceiling functions having infinite asymptotic values at some singularities.

-A threshold is given by smooth ceiling functions having logarithmic singularities.
-When such a singularity is symmetric, it is known that for a typical irrational rotation a Denjoy-Koksma like property holds that prevents mixing of the special flow (see \cite{Lem1} and \cite[Section 8]{DF}).
+A threshold is given by smooth ceiling functions having {\it logarithmic} singularities.
+When such a singularity is {\it symmetric}, it is known that for a typical irrational rotation a Denjoy-Koksma like property holds that prevents mixing of the special flow (see \cite{Lem1} and \cite[Section 8]{DF}).
+In higher genus, Ulcigrai \cite{CU3} proved that, despite the presence of polynomial deviations of Birkhoff sums from the mean \cite{Zorich3}, \cite{forni}, for almost all IET's there are still sufficient cancellations to prevent mixing.
+A different, special, cancellation mechanism was found slightly earlier by Scheglov \cite{scheglov} in genus $2$.
+However, as proven by Chaika and Wright \cite{chaika}, these cancellations do not happen for all IET's, as the speed of convergence of Birkhoff sums to the mean can be very slow, and this is why mixing is possible in some special cases.

-This is not true for asymmetric logarithmic singularities and we will now explain why.
-In \cite{arnold}, V.~Arnold showed that multi-valued Hamiltonian flows with non-degenerate saddle points have a phase portrait that decomposes into elliptic islands (topological disks bounded by saddle connections and filled up by periodic orbits) and one open uniquely ergodic component.
+The case of {\it asymmetric logarithmic} singularities is different.
+In~\cite{arnold}, Arnol'd showed that multi-valued Hamiltonian flows with non-degenerate saddle points have a phase portrait that decomposes into elliptic islands (topological disks bounded by saddle connections and filled up by periodic orbits) and one open uniquely ergodic component.
 On this component, the flow can be represented as the special flow over an interval exchange map of the circle and under a ceiling function that is smooth except for some logarithmic singularities.
 The singularities are typically asymmetric since the coefficient in front of the logarithm is twice as big on one side of the singularity as the one on the other side, due to the existence of homoclinic loops (see Figure \ref{FigSaddle}).
-Arnold conjectured mixing on the open ergodic component for these flows and Khanin and Sinai proved it in the case of a circular rotation on the base under a certain restriction on the rotation angle~\cite{SK}.
-Kochergin \cite{Kc3} later extended their result to all irrational angles.
+As we mentioned above, Khanin and Sinai~\cite{KS} proved that, as conjectured by Arnol'd, this asymmetry produces mixing.